dashadowofcat/pori-translated/README.md

 - open the game, everything should be up and running!

-**credits to**:
+## credits to:

-Shadowofcat (me) and dragonite for the mod development
+- Shadowofcat (me) and dragonite for the mod development

-rekku for translating all the game's dialogue and text
+- rekku for translating all the game's dialogue and text

-and sinai dev for his universeLib library which the mod uses
+- and sinai dev for his universeLib library which the mod uses

  have fun!